-The College curriculum should reflect these beliefs with 1) a foundation-level requirement in expository writing (either EN105 or a WI course), 2) a second writing requirement within each major determined by the department or program, and 3) opportunities for all students to practice and develop their writing skills in nearly all their classes, as well as in capstone experiences at the senior level.
+The College curriculum should reflect these beliefs with 1) a foundation-level requirement in expository writing (either EN105 or a WI course), 2) a second writing requirement within each major determined by the department or program, and 3) opportunities for students to practice and develop their writing skills in nearly all their classes.
 Although the Scribner Seminars are not writing-intensive courses and are not designed to be so, CEPP recognizes that the First-Year Experience plays an important role in introducing new students to the expectations of college writing.

-1) The Expository Writing Requirement (EWR), which students typically fulfill with either EN105 or a 100-level WI course, is meant to immerse students in the process of writing informed by critical reading and careful reasoning.
+1) The foundational component of the Expository Writing Requirement (EWR), which students typically fulfill with either EN105 or a 100-level WI course, is meant to immerse students in the process of writing informed by critical reading and careful reasoning.
 Special attention is given to developing ideas, writing from sources, organizing material, and revising drafts.
 Additional emphasis is on grammar, style, and formal conventions of writing.
 Students lacking adequate preparation or experience in expository writing will continue to be placed in EN 103: Writing Seminar I. EN 103 does not fulfill the EWR.

-- 2) The pedagogical rationale for a second component to the writing requirement housed within each department or program is to provide students with opportunities to learn and practice the particular conventions of writing within their discipline.
-Although a one-course writing requirement in the major will introduce students to the conventions of writing in the discipline, a developmental approach with more than one required course will enable students to improve their writing incrementally.
-Departments will determine the exact nature of the departmental requirement, which might include one or a combination of the following: i) a sequence of Writing-Enhanced (WE)2 courses approved by the department or program, ii) one or more Writing-Intensive courses, iii) 1-credit add-ons to existing courses, iv) a capstone experience, v) a portfolio, and vi) writing courses taught in a similar discipline.
+- 2) The pedagogical rationale for a second component to the Expository Writing Requirement determined by each department or program is to provide students with opportunities to learn and practice the particular conventions of writing within their discipline.
+CEPP encourages departments and programs to consider the benefits of a requirement that uses a developmental approach that will enable students to improve their writing incrementally.
+Departments will determine the exact nature of the departmental requirement, which might include one or a combination of the following: i) a sequence of Writing-Enhanced (WE) courses approved by the department or program, ii) one or more Writing-Intensive courses, iii) 1-credit addons to existing courses, iv) a capstone experience, v) a portfolio, and vi) writing courses taught in a similar discipline.
 By no means do these suggestions exhaust the possibilities; CEPP encourages departments to develop creative alternatives. - 3) Learning to write with clarity and correctness is a process that occurs when students have multiple opportunities and venues to practice writing and receive feedback.
 These opportunities should be available in nearly every course offered across the curriculum.
 Whether an art critique, a lab report, an analytical essay, a poem, a journal entry, or a traditional academic research paper, student writing improves with continual, rigorous practice, and constructive comments from instructors.
 Improvement in student writing is directly related to the frequency with which students write, the time and effort they put into their writing, and the quality of the feedback they receive from faculty and staff.